superlinked/VectorHub/docs/contributing/style_guide.md

 Write clearly and concisely.
 Aim for ["crisp minimalism"](https://learn.microsoft.com/en-us/style-guide/top-10-tips-style-voice).
 Use simple language wherever possible; write like you speak.
 Be minimal; less is more.
 Use **adjectives** only when they add value.

 In general, aim for short sentences.

 #### LENGTH
 Articles must be **at least 800 but less than max 2500 words**.

-Get the **content** down **first**.
+Get the **substance** down **first**.
 Don't worry about making perfect sentences until after you've completed your article in point form.
-Fine-tuned, stylistic prose can come later.
+Fine-tuned, stylized prose can come later.
 First, make sure you've included everything that your article needs to make sense and convey value to your readers.

-Use common **abbreviations**
-    e.g., apps instead of applications

-Introduce unfamiliar abbreviations
-    e.g., RAG (Retrieval Augmented Generation)
+Use common **abbreviations** - e.g., "apps" instead of "applications" Introduce unfamiliar abbreviations - e.g., "RAG (Retrieval Augmented Generation)"

 Skip **periods** on headings (only use them in paragraphs and body text).
-Use last (Oxford) **commas** for clarity - eg. ...
+Use last (Oxford) **commas** for clarity - e.g., "I love programming, data analysis, and web design."

 Don't add extra **spaces** anywhere.
 One space between sentences and words.

-    EXAMPLES..
 </section>

 ---